 Implementation

 We recognise that children have different needs and so teachers make allowances for this in their planning and delivery.
 We use a range of approaches including practical activities and discussions.
-Teachers plan using the termly planning sheet, which are also shared with parents each term on the school website.
-Children are given meaningful ‘homework projects’ that help to engage them in each topic.
+Medium term overviews and knowledge organisers are also shared with parents each term on the school website.

 We value the diversity of individuals within the school.
 All children have equal access to the curriculum and are treated fairly regardless of race, religion or ability.